-See also the Clinical Methods Handbook
+See also the Clinical Methods Handbook and the GMC guidelines on practical procedures

 - 1. Scrubbing, Gowning and Gloving

 - 2. Basic Theatre Principles

 - 3. Basic Suturing Skills

 - 4. Measurement of the Ankle Brachial Pressure Index

 - 5. Insertion of a Urinary Catheter

 - 6. Insertion of a Naso-Gastric Tube